Skip to main content

 Shopify

-Shopify is the most popular e-commerce platform globally, and most modern florist software offers Shopify integration.
-Orders flow in automatically, and some systems also sync products and inventory back to Shopify.
+The biggest name in e-commerce, and most modern florist software connects to it.
+Orders flow in automatically, and some systems push products and stock levels back to Shopify too.

 WooCommerce

-WooCommerce runs on WordPress and is highly customisable.
-Integration with florist software is common, though setup can be more technical than Shopify.
+Runs on WordPress.
+Very customisable.
+Integration with florist software is well established, though getting it set up tends to be more hands-on than Shopify.

-WooCommerce's flexibility is both a strength and weakness - you can build exactly what you need, but you need to know what you are building.
+WooCommerce's flexibility cuts both ways — you can build precisely what you need, but you do need to know what you're doing.
+Or have someone who does.

 Florist Window